stephenh/ts-proto/README.markdown

 Goals
 =====

-* Pure/idiomatic TypeScript/ES6 modules
+* Idiomatic TypeScript/ES6 types
-* Data structures over classes
+* Interfaces over classes
   * As much as possible, types are just interfaces (sometimes with prototype-driven defaults) so you can work with messages just like regular hashes/data structures.
 * Only supports codegen `*.proto`-to-`*.ts` workflow, currently no runtime reflection/loading of dynamic `.proto` files
 * Currently ambivalent about browser support, current focus is on Node/server-side use cases